alishabasnet/BTP-Workshops/WS01/readme.md

 # Workshop #1: Modules

 In the process of doing your first workshop, in part 1 (**LAB**) section you are to sub-divide a program into modules, compile each module separately and construct an executable from the results of each compilation.
-In part 2 (**DIY**) you are to write a module to be used throughout the semester based on your knowledge of BTP100 subject

 ## Learning Outcomes